awsdocs/aws-secrets-manager-docs/doc_source/auth-and-access_examples_cross.md

-# Permissions for users in a different account<a name="auth-and-access_examples_cross"></a>
+# Permissions to AWS Secrets Manager secrets for users in a different account<a name="auth-and-access_examples_cross"></a>

 To allow users in one account to access secrets in another account \(*cross\-account access*\), you must allow access both in a resource policy and in an identity policy\.
 This is different than granting access to identities in the same account as the secret\.

 You must also allow the identity to use the KMS key that the secret is encrypted with\.
 This is because you can't use the AWS managed key \(`aws/secretsmanager`\) for cross\-account access\.
 Instead, you must encrypt your secret with a KMS key that you create, and then attach a key policy to it\.
 There is a charge for creating KMS keys\.
-To change the encryption key for a secret, see [Modify a secret](manage_update-secret.md)\.
+To change the encryption key for a secret, see [Modify an AWS Secrets Manager secret](manage_update-secret.md)\.

 The following example policies assume you have a secret and encryption key in *Account1*, and an identity in *Account2* that you want to allow to access the secret value\.

 **Step 1: Attach a resource policy to the secret in *Account1***
 + The following policy allows *ApplicationRole* in *Account2* to access the secret in *Account1*\.
-To use this policy, see [Attach a permissions policy to a secret](auth-and-access_resource-policies.md)\.
+To use this policy, see [Attach a permissions policy to an AWS Secrets Manager secret](auth-and-access_resource-policies.md)\.

   ```
   {